 Don’t leave your future and your freedom to chance.
 A Bloomington domestic battery attorney from Bruno Law Offices can help you mount a vigorous defense against these charges.
-Our attorneys have extensive experience developing and executing effective strategies against a domestic battery charge.
+Our attorneys have extensive experience in developing and executing effective strategies against domestic battery charges.
+As domestic violence lawyers in Bloomington, we have successfully handled similar cases in Bloomington, IL, and understand the complexities involved in domestic violence matters.

-Bruno Law Offices is the premier criminal defense firm in central Illinois.
-Founded in 1980, we have earned our reputation as the gold standard for criminal defense.
+Founded in 1980, Bruno Law Offices has established a reputation as a law firm providing legal representation to clients in Bloomington, IL, through its criminal defense attorneys and domestic violence attorneys.
 If you need a domestic battery lawyer who knows how to defend against serious charges, call Bruno Law Offices at 309-861-9960 or contact us online today.

 Domestic Battery Charges in Illinois